yoonsquared/self_study_2021/2022-12-15_insilico_todo_list.md

 - Regression using R - statistical approach

-- Regression but slope 찾을때 tensorflow - ML approach
+- Regression but 'best fit slope' using tensorflow - ML approach

 - Things to consider: